igormq/aes-lac-2018/README.md

 ### Checkpoints

-Training supports saving checkpoints of the model to continue training from should an error occur or early termination.
+Training supports saving checkpoints of the model to continue training.
 To enable epoch checkpoints use:

 ```
 python train.py --checkpoint